vbrown608/jekyll-portfolio/_blog/cropping-gifs.md

 The next step is to translate the command line imagemagick command into Ruby code that will be executed by CarrierWave.

-CarrierWave normally uses the `manipulate!` block to build commands to imagemagick. `manipulate!` called imagemagick's `mogrify` command under the hood. `mogrify` is similar to `convert`, and accepts many of the same arguements.
+CarrierWave normally uses the `manipulate!` block to build commands for imagemagick. `manipulate!` calls imagemagick's `mogrify` command under the hood. `mogrify` is similar to `convert`, and accepts many of the same arguements.
 It's used to modify batches of files in place.
 Unfortunately, it doesn't support the `-layers` command, which is required to both coalesce[^4] and optimize the gif.

 We can reach into MiniMagick, the recommended Ruby wrapper for imagemagick, and call convert as `MiniMagick::Tool::Convert.new`.
 Then we build up the command in the usual way.
 Unlike `mogrify`, `convert` doesn't overwrite the original final, so we need to finish by passing an output path.